zsrv/gcp-hello-world/README.md

 Other ways to run the emulator are described in the [Cloud Spanner documentation](https://cloud.google.com/spanner/docs/emulator).

-The quick start described here assumes the gcloud CLI is already installed.
-If not, see the documentation above for details.
+This quick start guide requires the gcloud CLI to be installed.
+If the gcloud CLI is not installed, see the documentation above for details.

 Start the emulator: